magicfoodhand/limitless/README.md

 - __toJson - converts input to json

 ### Triggers & Trigger Handlers
 Decides when a job should run.
-By default if no trigger handlers are registered then all jobs are run, if any triggers have been registered then only the jobs with matching triggers will run.
+By default if no trigger handlers are registered then all jobs are run, if any trigger handlers have been registered then only the jobs with matching triggers will run.

     // Trigger